 Ideas that are led by young people themselves are particularly encouraged.

-The competition is organised in 3 phases:
+The competition has 3 phases:

-In order to select the best entries throughout the competition, the European Commission is supported by an external jury.
+To select the best entries throughout the competition, the European Commission is supported by an external jury.

-The timeline for the re-opening of the Competition for the impact prize will be announced in early 2018.
+The timeline for the re-opening of the Competition for the impact prize will be announced in early 2019.

 The European Social Innovation Competition has been organised since 2012 in memory of Diogo Vasconcelos.
 Take a look at the previous competitions:

 For questions about the competition, please email: email@example.com